bfanger/angular-keyboard/Readme.md

 ### kbList

-The kb-item can selected using the arrow keys and by clicking on the item.
+A kb-item in a kb-list can selected using the arrow keys and by clicking on the kb-item.

 #### Example